omniauth/omniauth-oauth2-generic/README.md

         'user_info_url' => '/api/path/to/fetch/current_user/info'
       },
       # optionally, you can add the following two lines to "white label" the display name
-      # of this strategy (show in urls and Gitlab login buttons)
+      # of this strategy (appears in urls and Gitlab login buttons)
       # If you do this, you must also replace oauth2_generic, everywhere it appears above, with the new name.
-      name: 'joes_service', # display name for this strategy
+      name: 'Satorix', # display name for this strategy
       strategy_class: "OmniAuth::Strategies::OAuth2Generic" # Devise-specific config option Gitlab uses to find renamed strategy
     }
   }
 ]
 ````

-Now if you visit "http://yourserver/auth/oauth2_generic", you should be directed to log in with your OAuth2 server.
+Now if you visit `http://yourserver/auth/oauth2_generic` (or `/auth/Satorix` for the custom name example), you should be directed to log in with your OAuth2 server.

 ## Configuration Options